District Training (52 Weeks)

 Assignments: The district training, like other components of probation, involves submission of monthly analytical notes sent by Trainees to their respective cadre Counsellors at the Academy as also assignments that include a village study report to be prepared through empirical field work, law cases heard and decided by the Officer Trainee, language assignments etc.

-District Training of IAS of 2022 Batch
+District Training Programme of IAS 2023 Batch